📋 In This Article

 🏷️ Variance Classifications

-When a monthly balance does not perfectly match (Closing != Opening + Sources - Destinations), GrowerIQ classifies the variance into one of seven categories:
+When a monthly balance does not perfectly match (Closing != Opening + Sources - Destinations), GrowerIQ classifies the unexplained remainder into one of three statuses:

 | Classification | Colour | What It Means | Action Required |